Mdlglobal-atlassian-net/visualstudio-codeql-binaries/README.md

 # CodeQL for Visual Studio
-This repository contains [binary releases](https://github.com/Semmle/visualstudio-codeql-binaries/releases) of the Visual Studio extension for writing CodeQL queries. **Note: the use of CodeQL for Visual Studio requires a separate license agreement with GitHub**
+This repository contains [binary releases](https://github.com/Semmle/visualstudio-codeql-binaries/releases) of the Visual Studio extension for writing CodeQL queries. **Note: the use of CodeQL for Visual Studio requires a separate license agreement with GitHub.**

 For more information on how to use this product, please refer to [the online help](https://help.semmle.com/ql-for-vs/Content/WebHelp/home-page.html).